Malberts20/Kickstarter-analysis/README.md

 ## Analysis and Challenges

-Data file for prior crowdfunding campaigns included description, funding goal, amount pledged, country, deadline date, launch date, number of backers, category, and subcategory  of 4114 campaigns.
+Data file for prior crowdfunding campaigns included description, funding goal, amount pledged, country, deadline date, launch date, number of backers, category, and sub-category  of 4114 campaigns.

-Analysis focused on analyzing Outcomes (success, failed, canceled, or live) based on Launch Date, Outcomes Based on Goals for all campaigns and for the theater category in particular.
+Analysis focused on analyzing Outcomes (success, failed, canceled, or live) based on Launch Date and Outcomes Based on Goals for the play sub-category.

-Challenge: Date format for deadline and launch date as provided needed to be converted for analysis.
-Format conversion accomplished with formula.

 ### Analysis of Outcomes Based on Launch Date